Philippe Malouin’s studio on Yatzer.com

 On occasion, the editors of Sight Unseen spot a story about creativity told from a viewpoint that’s not unlike our own.
 This one, posted yesterday on the design blog Yatzer, peeks in on the studio of Québec-born, London-based designer Philippe Malouin.
 Malouin is known for taking his time with a project — after painstaking research, his recent chainmail-like Yachiyo rug for Beirut’s Carwan Gallery famously took 3,000 hours to produce — and in the article, writer Stefania Vourazeri probes the young designer about his thoughts on permanence as well as the influence of art on his designs.
-To access the full story and an even more comprehensive photo album of Malouin’s body of work, follow the link at the bottom of this article over to the original piece on Yatzer.

 In an age where objects become so disposable and last year’s products are often characterized as obsolete, it’s a rare treasure to find someone like Philippe Malouin, who still firmly believes in the permanence of an object.
 Yatzer visited his studio in London and was convinced that the Québec born furniture designer enjoys spending a long time on a project.
 Living in a fast changing design world, we caught up with Malouin and discussed his source of influence, his passion about the process of producing with research always being at the top, as the driving force of his practice.